St George Flag

 Read more about the history of England’s National Flag

-Flags that include St. George
+Flags that include St George

 Bahamas Naval Ensign

-Flag of the City of London
+Flag of the Diocese of London

-Flag of Georgia
+Georgia

 Sardinia